gnebbia/nmap_tutorial/README.md

 ```

 Another technique is hiding ourself, this can be done through a
-“source spoofing”, which can be done with “-S source-address”, in
+"source spoofing", which can be done with "-S source-address", in
 this case we make the IDS think that the sent packet is coming
 from the mentioned ip address.
 This creates some interesting
 traffic on the target system, but we won't get any additional
 info, since the reply is sent to the mentioned ip address and not
 to us, this can be useful only in the case of an idle scan.
 This
-option can even have a “legitimate” use, indeed we can have
+option can even have a "legitimate" use, indeed we can have
 multiple network interfaces and different network addresses, so
-with “-S sourceAddress” and “-r interface” we can set on which
+with "-S sourceAddress" and "-r interface" we can set on which
 interface or with which ip address we are sending our packets.

 Another similar technique is the one of MAC spoofing, this can be
-done with the “--spoof-mac” option, here we can specify:
+done with the "--spoof-mac" option, here we can specify:

 * Full MAC address
 * Prefix